Voilaah/skillup-doc/docs/integration/index.md

 # SkillUp Integration

-SkillUp can handle multiple types of integration with our partner's platform.
+SkillUp can handle multiple types of integration with our partner's.

 ## Course Integration